Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

-Lastly, we distinguish the reduction methods by the type of latent dynamics (\textbf{Lat}), see \cref{eq:rom-dynamics}.
+Lastly, we distinguish the reduction methods by the type of latent dynamics (\textbf{Lat}), see \eqref{eq:rom-dynamics}.
 In general, the ROM of a nonlinear FOM is also nonlinear.
 However, DMDc and KW reduction methods construct linear latent dynamics, whereby the nonlinear ROM is simplified and structurally regularized.
 In other words, a ROM with linear latent dynamics cannot falsely exhibit strong nonlinear phenomena such as chaos or state multiplicity \cite{Pearson.2003}.
 At the same time, these ROMs are limited to mildly nonlinear systems or short prediction horizons.
-However, a ROM with linear or bilinear latent dynamics is oftentimes sufficient, where more complex structures, e.g., MFL-ANN, bear a higher risk of overfitting and undesired dynamical behavior.
+However, a ROM with linear or bilinear latent dynamics is oftentimes sufficient, where more complex structures, {\eg}, MFL-ANN, bear a higher risk of overfitting and undesired dynamical behavior.

-Relatively few nonlinear model reduction methods provide a-priori guarantees on stability preservation (\textbf{Stab}).
-These guarantees are established by system-theoretic arguments (SPT, AGG, POD-Res.)~or through constrained learning problems (KW, OPI).
-Other methods require a careful a-posteriori investigation of stability properties of the ROM \cite{Benner.2015}.
-Regarding the ROM error, $\vec e(t) \defn \vec x\ind{r}(t) - \vec x(t)$, available nonlinear MOR techniques usually do not provide universal error bounds but require a-posteriori ROM validation.
-Special MOR methods that provide error bounds for special types of nonlinear systems have been presented, e.g, in \cite{Besselink.2013b,Shakib.2023}.
+{Only a subgroup of} nonlinear model reduction methods provide a-priori guarantees on stability preservation (\textbf{Stab}).
+These guarantees are established by system-theoretic arguments (SPT, AGG, POD-Res.)~or through constrained learning problems ({DMD}, KW, {and operator inference}). {In reduced basis methods, stability preservation may be enabled through variable transformation or modification of the inner product \cite{Rowley.2004,Barone.2009}.} Other methods require a careful a-posteriori investigation of {ROM} stability \cite{Benner.2015,Hesthaven.2022}. {We also mention methods developed to incorporate physics priors, particularly for Hamiltonian \cite{Afkham.2017,Sharma.2022,Gruber.2023,Buchfink.2023}, port-Hamiltonian \cite{Gugercin.2012,Mehrmann.2023,Geng.2025}, and Lagrangian systems \cite{Carlberg.2015,Friedl.2024}.
+These formalisms support the construction of ROMs that respect energy and mass conservation and preserve stability \cite{Buchfink.2023,Lepri.2023}.
+Here, the port-Hamiltonian framework is particularly suitable for dynamical systems with inputs or interconnected process subsystems.}

+Regarding the ROM error, $\vec e(t) \defn \vec x\ind{r}(t) - \vec x(t)$, {many publications on} MOR techniques do not {derive} universal error bounds but {perform} a-posteriori ROM validation. {Rigorous error bounds are presented,} \eg, in {\cite{Aulbach.1982,Khalil.2002,Besselink.2013b,Shakib.2023,Kawano.2026}}. {The accuracy of a ROM is directly coupled to modal closure and memory effects \cite{Ahmed.2021}.
+Hence, methods for ROM closure modeling, \eg, the Mori-Zwanzig formalism \cite{Gouasmi.2017}, support tighter error bounds. }